OneEyeW1lly/ZipFile-Password-Cracker/README.md

 - First install python3.8 or higher at www.python.org
 - Then Download this zip (Don't worry it doesnt have a password)
-- once complete run the commands below in the command-line
+- once completed run the commands below in the command-line

 ### WINDOWS:
 ```python